tlh45342/create-libz-deb/README.md

 ## OVERZELOUS MUCH

 Yes I am probably being a litte caustious in some of my Makefile for constructing the DEB directory structure.
 So be it.

+## Assumptions

+This does assume you have basic development tools install such as gcc; make and the like.